erfianugrah/video-resizer/README.md

 - Graceful degradation with original content when transformations encounter 400 errors
 - Detailed error logging and debugging for fallback scenarios
 - Preserved headers option for maintaining important response metadata
+- Smart error detection with specific, detailed error headers based on the actual error type
+- Automatic extraction of API limitations from error messages (duration limits, file size limits)
+- Improved error headers with specific information about validation failures
+- Self-learning system that tracks discovered API limitations for future validation
+- Intelligent duration auto-adjustment that retries with adjusted values when limits are exceeded
+- Transparent parameter adjustment with detailed headers explaining what was changed

 ### 8. Logging Standardization
 - Implemented consistent logging pattern across all components